-DBAnalyzer may be executed either ONLINE or in BATCH.
-If executed ONLINE, DBAnalyzer is invoked by the command file DBA.COM.
-If executed in BATCH, DBAnalyzer is invoked by submitting the command file DBA\BATCH.COM.
+ONLINE, DBAnalyzer is invoked by the command file DBA.COM.
+If executed in BATCH, DBAnalyzer is invoked by submitting the command file DBA_BATCH.COM.
 Before using DBAnalyzer, however, check with your system manager-VMS symbols may have been set up to facilitate use of this facility: